mapbender/mapbender-documentation/en/customization/commands.rst

 bin/console mapbender:application:clone
 ***************************************

-You can also clone an existing application in the application backend.
+In the application backend, you can also clone an existing application.
 This will generate a new application with a suffix added to the application name.
 For yaml applications, a *_db* suffix is appended, while for applications from the database, a *_imp* suffix is added.
-In the example below, the new application is named `mapbender_user_yml_imp1` because it is cloned from the database.

 .. code-block:: bash